MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/investigate-dlp.md

 - Microsoft 365 E5/A5 Security
 - Microsoft 365 E5/A5 Information Protection and Governance

+> [!NOTE]
-Please note that if you are licensed and eligible for this feature, the Data Loss Prevention alerts will automatically start flowing into Microsoft 365 Defender.
-If you want to turn it off, please raise a support case.
+> When you are licensed and eligible for this feature, DLP alerts will automatically flow into Microsoft 365 Defender.
+Open a support case if you want to disable this feature.

 ## DLP investigation experience in the Microsoft 365 Defender portal